1. Home: Explore careers

 Day-to-day tasks

-• pack and unpack costumes and accessories
+• hire or help to create costumes and accessories

-• clean, steam and iron garments
+• check, clean and iron garments ready for use

 Working environment